stevegraham/slanger/README.md

 <script type="text/javascript">
   ...

-  Pusher.host    = 'slanger.example.com'
+  Pusher.host    = 'jagan.example.com'
   Pusher.ws_port = 8080

 </script>
 </pre>

-Of course you could proxy all requests to `ws.example.com` to port 8080 of your Slanger node and `api.example.com` to port 4567 of your Slanger node for example, that way you would only need to set the host property of the Pusher client.
+Of course you could proxy all requests to `ws.example.com` to port 8080 of your Jagan node and `api.example.com` to port 4567 of your Jagan node for example, that way you would only need to set the host property of the Pusher client.

 # Configuration Options

-Slanger supports several configuration options, which can be supplied as command line arguments at invocation.
+Jagan supports several configuration options, which can be supplied as command line arguments at invocation.

 <pre>
 -i or --app_id This is the Pusher app id you want to use.
 Optional.